abhishekarya1/Hash-Define-myNotes/content/rest/security.md

 - Tokens are normally signed with a secret to identify any tampering
 ### API Key
 Provide API key in a custom header (e.g. `X-Api-Key`) to users and include that in requests and it is verified by the server.
-Simplest method but unsafe.

 API-key can be present anywhere in header, cookie, query param, body, etc...